nripendra/nripendra.github.io/_posts/cubicle-js/2014-12-15-cubicle-js.md

 a function named "define" in global namespace was not right approach, how much ever I liked it.
 At least requirejs has already reserved this function name.
 Creating another function with same name would make these two library mutually exclusive, which shouldn't be the case.
 So, I began to hunt for a name.
 Decided to rename function to "module", but there were couple of frameworks that already used that name.
-After toying with couple of ideas, I did settle down for the name "Cubicle".
+After toying with couple of ideas, I did settle down for the name "cubicle".

-It wasn't random that I settled down for the name "Cubicle".
+It wasn't random that I settled down for the name "cubicle".
 Cubicles are popular structure used to partition offices, allowing people to work together while providing certain amount of privacy to the worker.
 Cubical.js does the same, it partitions our js code into small sections, and allows modules to work in certain level of isolation, while still being able to work with each other when necessary.